Updated May 11, 2017

 If you are looking for a better yield on your savings, a high rate CD (certificate of deposit) offered by an online bank could be a good option.
 Internet-only banks offer much better interest rates than traditional banks.
 For example, a 12-month CD at Bank of America would require a $10,000 minimum deposit and would pay only 0.07%.
-At an online bank, you could earn 1.35% with only a $2,000 minimum deposit.
-(If you would rather get a savings account with no time restriction, look at the best savings accounts).
+At an online bank, you could earn 1.40% with only a $2,000 minimum deposit.
+(If you would rather get a savings account or money market with no time restriction, look at the best savings accounts or best money market accounts).

-The interest rate battle for CDs continues to heat up.
-Synchrony is new to the list in April for 1-year CDs.
-With a $2,000 minimum deposit you can earn 1.35%.
+With a $2,000 minimum deposit you can earn a healthy 1.40% APY.
 Synchrony (formerly part of GE) has a very large store credit card business.
 For example, if you open a credit card at Old Navy, it is issued by Synchrony.
 Synchrony gathers online deposits (without branches) to fund its store card business.
 Your deposits are FDIC insured up to the legal maximum, and Synchrony is a publicly traded company.

 - 3 months – 10 years: Discover Bank – 0.35% APY – 2.20% APY; $2,500 minimum deposit